goinfinite/os/README.md

 podman run --name sam --env 'VIRTUAL_HOST=speedia.net' --rm -p 10000:10000 -it speedia/sam:latest
 ```

 Feel free to rename the container, vhost and change the host port as you wish.
-SAM should work with Docker, Docker Swarm, Kubernetes, Portainer or any other tool that supports OCI-compliant containers.
+SAM should work with Docker, Docker Swarm, Rancher, Kubernetes, Portainer or any other tool that supports OCI-compliant containers.

 You can publish port 80 and 443 to the host when running SAM in a virtual machine or bare metal server so that you don't need to use a reverse proxy, as long as your intention is to run a single application in the server.

 Otherwise, you may want to use a reverse proxy to run multiple SAM instances in the same server and proxy each domain to the respective SAM instance, using [nginx-proxy/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) for example.
 Remember to also map port 10000 to a subdomain or directory in the reverse proxy for each SAM instance.

 If you don't want to use containers, you can attempt to run SAM directly in a VM or server at your own risk.
-Download the latest release from the [releases page](https://github.com/speedianet/sam/releases) and use the [systemd service file](https://github.com/speedianet/sam/blob/main/sam.service) to run it as a service.
+Download the latest release from the [releases page](https://github.com/speedianet/sam/releases) and use the [systemd service file](https://github.com/speedianet/sam/blob/main/sam.service) or [supervisord config file](https://github.com/speedianet/sam/blob/main/supervisord.conf) to run it as a service.

 ## Development